 In this blog, we will discuss the different types of flexible working options available with a particular focus on the benefits of flexible jobs for mums.
 We’ll also touch on issues of pregnancy, maternity, and gender equity.

 How Do Flexible Jobs Work?

-- Compressed hours: Some workplaces may allow employees to work their contracts over fewer days.
+Some workplaces may allow employees to work their contracts over fewer days.
 For example, rather than working 37.5 hours over 5 days and working 9-5 with a break each day, some people may work 37.5 hours over 4 days and work 9.4 hours a day instead.

-- Part-time: Finally, many people work in part-time roles in order to gain the work flexibility they need.
+Finally, many people work in part-time roles in order to gain the work flexibility they need.
 However, this is the option with the highest level of financial compromise.
 Part-time work means part-time pay, whereas the options above may not mean that the person has to comprise full-time pay (aside from job sharing).

-What Flexible Jobs Have to Offer for Mums
+What Flexible Jobs for Mums Have to Offer

 Mums have a tremendous responsibility on their shoulders.
 Not only are they responsible for themselves, their house, their job, and so on, but they are also typically responsible for childcare within the stereotypical family structure.
 Many women are expected to work and look after their child or children on a full-time basis, meaning stress and overwhelm for many.

 In our current financial climate, it is challenging, if not impossible, for only one person per household to bring in a full-time salary.
 The cost of living crisis is affecting us all, meaning there is more pressure than ever to have two breadwinners per household.
 Many parents feel rushed back to work before they feel ready and they can struggle to maintain a work-life balance going forward.